aperelgritz/custom-sfra-gen-ai/README.md

 This repository contains three e-commerce prototypes that demonstrate Generative AI capabilities using Salesforce Einstein AI’s Prompt Builder within the Salesforce Commerce Cloud (SFRA) framework.

+**Disclaimer** This package is intended to demonstrat and illustrate the Salesforce Einstein AI capabilties applied to e-commerce use cases on Salesforce Commerce Cloud (aka B2C Commerce).
+It is not intended to be used in a production environment as is.

 ## Implemented Prototypes & Demos

 **Natural Language Search** - Automatically switches to a Generative AI-powered search after typing 3 or more words ([Search Demo](https://org62.my.salesforce.com/sfc/p/000000000062/a/ed000000ApxJ/SDnJj1dvw4nWGPW0KVlEKRtHvgTFYzXk8uGIC0MaDcY)):